trussworks/Engineering-Playbook/web/frontend/developing-ui.md

     h2 + ul { margin-top: 20px; }
     ```

 Ultimately, it's important to understand what each line of CSS is doing.
 Adding lines until something looks right is usually a recipe for unknown consequences, and can have effects on accessibility or add unnecessary kb to the bundle.
-When in doubt, ask for assistance in #prac-frontend!

-Finally, the USWDS _does_ expose some [utility classes](https://designsystem.digital.gov/utilities/) that can be used directly in the markup (such as `margin-x-auto`).
+Finally, if you are using USWDS, it _does_ expose some [utility classes](https://designsystem.digital.gov/utilities/) that can be used directly in the markup (such as `margin-x-auto`).
 Be cautious of using these unless something is _truly_ an exception.
 The reason is that it adds additional points of dependencies between the styling and the markup (components will only have the expected visual result if they also have the correct classes) and adds more variables to where applied CSS may come from.
 For example, if a component is pulling CSS in from global styles, _and_ a CSS modules file, _and_ inline utility class names, it adds to the complexity of what styles will be effectively applied, and makes it harder to change or debug in the future.

 ### References